Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/kronii-entry.md

 That was it.
 Tam [snapped.](#entry:hot-pink-one-collapse-entry)

 > You couldn't save our relationship then?!
+> Ayy look at this loser walking around alone!

 She cut ties, took revenge, and made a bold play for Ina herself.
 In a dramatic reversal, the oppressed queen reclaimed her crown—not through royalty, but by clapping back hard and laughing as she came out on top.